percona/percona-server/doc/source/release-notes/Percona-Server-5.7.18-14.rst

  Fixed a memory leak that happened in case of failure to create a multi-threaded slave worker thread.
 Bug fixed :bug:`1675716`.

- In-Place upgrade from |Percona Server| 5.6 to 5.7 by using standalone packages would fail if :file:`/var/lib/mysql` wasn't defined as the :variable:`datadir`.
+ In-Place upgrade from **Percona Server for MySQL** 5.6 to 5.7 by using standalone packages would fail if :file:`/var/lib/mysql` wasn't defined as the :variable:`datadir`.
 Bug fixed :bug:`1687276`.